bigomics/omicsplayground-doc/dataprep/dataprep.rst

 The data cleaning and preprocessing includes preparing the input data, filtering, normalising, and precomputing statistics for some analyses.
 The data cleaning and preprocessing is performed offline using scripts in order to support real-time interaction and minimize user interface latency.
-The platform comes with the necessary scripts under the ``/scripts`` folder for data cleaning and preprocessing.

 .. seealso::